Generating... quiz07c_n10

 $

 where $\mu$ is the population mean of the density of a chemical solution.
-Suppose that a sample of $n$ = 26 bottles of the chemical solution is obtained and their densities are measured.
-For what values of the $t$-statistic $T$ does the experimenter reject the null hypothesis with significance level $\alpha = 0.01$?
+Suppose that a sample of $n$ = 11 bottles of the chemical solution is obtained and their densities are measured, and that the sample mean $\bar{X}$ = 0.835 and the sample standard deviation is $S$ = 0.386.
+Use the significance level $\alpha = 0.01$, and find the correct statement.

 Department of Mathematics